karthi281104/synergiq_llm/backend/README_RENDER.md

 Then redeploy the Vercel project.

 ## Notes
-- For Streamlit, you can verify the service is up by opening the Render URL in your browser.
+- Verify the service is up via `GET /health`.